Addvilz/gullveig/docs/docs/roadmap.md

 This section documents pending changes, upcoming features and future expansion plans for Gullveig.

+Please, open a ticket or comment on existing ticket before working on any code changes to avoid code conflicts and to confirm that your changes can be incorporated in the codebase before spending time implementing them.

+See the [contributions policy](https://github.com/Addvilz/gullveig/blob/master/CONTRIBUTING.md) for more information.

 ## Agent

 ### Planned features

 - Remote configuration - ability to receive and automatically reload configuration from reporting server.
-- Ability to specify module invocation intervals per individual module.
-Each module report should have "expiry" time after which the report is discarded and should be no longer reported as actual.

 ### Planned modules

 #### Near future

-- mod_rpm - pending system updates for RPM based systems.
 - mod_http - check if a remote HTTP endpoint is reachable, with timeouts and latency check.
 - mod_rport - check if a remote TCP port is open, with timeouts and latency check.
 - mod_cert - check if a remote HTTP certificate is valid and non-expired.
 Alert N hours before expiry.
-- mod_iload - monitor per-interface bandwidth utilization, issue alerts on thresholds.
+- mod_ifload - monitor per-interface bandwidth utilization, issue alerts on thresholds.
-- mod_fail2ban - report fail2ban metrics.

 #### Later

-- mod_pkgcvs
+- mod_pkg_cve - check installed packages against CVE vulnerabilities.
 - mod_authevent - report authentication events using `pam_exec` receiver.
 Depends on events feature.
 - mod_snmp - SNMP query module.
 - mod_oscap - monitor OpenSCAP compliance.
 - mod_pdnsrec - monitor PowerDNS recursor.
+- mod_fail2ban - report fail2ban metrics.

 ## Server